Skip to main content

 Differential pairs

-Use differential pair constraints to enable impedance-controlled routing for signals like USB, CAN, and HDMI
+Use differential pair constraints to enable impedance-controlled routing for signals like USB, PCIe, and HDMI

 ⚠️ Note